 Spiritual Rites of Passage

-There is a common formula for spiritual transitions; separation, cleaning, death, and rebirth.
-This process is cyclical in nature as with the coming of each season.
-And, most interestingly, you’ll see this same pattern reflected in many cultures.
-Joseph Campbell noted anthropologist coined the term “Hero’s Journey.”
-We use this in the same pattern in our blended learning strategy of the Hero’s Journey in three phases, awakening, transforming, and inspiring.
+There is a typical formula for spiritual transitions; separation, cleaning, death, and rebirth.
+This process is cyclical, as with the coming of each season.
+Most interestingly, you’ll see this same pattern reflected in many cultures.
+Joseph Campbell, a noted anthropologist, uses Hero’s Journey to describe the universal spiritual quest.
+We use this in the same pattern in our blended learning strategy.
+This quest is structured in three phases, awakening, transforming, and inspiring.

 Separation or Awakening